piotrr79/tanksbattle/Readme.md

 ## Python Tank Game.
-Three tanks meet each other and shoot.
-User (attacker) wins if tank stayed safe on the battlefield.
+Three tanks meets on a battalfied and shoot each other.
+User (attacker) wins if its tank survive the clash.

+Game can be played from a command line or from API sevured with authorization.
+Instructions how to set up API server and OAuth service are listed below.

 ## Setup:
 ##### Copy env.dist and rename it to .env